5% corporate tax, 0% dividends tax, and only 5% tax withholding on employee salaries. It might be time to move your IT company to Georgia (country).

 • 0% Dividends Tax (Instead of 5%).

-• 5% Tax withholding on employee income (reduced from 20%) + the standard 2%+2% pension contributions for employees who are legal residents of Georgia.
+• 5% Tax withholding on employee income (reduced from 20%) + the standard 2%+2% pension contributions for employees who are citizens/permanent residents of Georgia.

 • 0% Property Tax (except land) on property if this property is intended for or used to carry out the permitted activities of the international company.